 Banff Centre residency added to CBC Literary Prizes

-Canada Writes is delighted to give you one more reason to enter your work in the CBC Literary Prizes: The Banff Centre has partnered with us to give all first-prize winners a two-week writing residency.
+Canada Writes is delighted to give you one more reason to enter your work in the CBC Literary Prizes: The Banff Centre has partnered with us to give all first-prize winners a writing residency.

-We are excited to announce a wonderful addition to the CBC Literary Prizes: The Banff Centre is generously offering a two-week writing residency to the first-prize winner in each category (Short Story, Creative Nonfiction and Poetry).
+We are excited to announce a wonderful addition to the CBC Literary Prizes: The Banff Centre is generously offering a writing residency to the first-prize winner in each category (Short Story, Creative Nonfiction and Poetry).